calclavia/Electrodynamics/README.md

 ## Modular Force Field System
 Modular Force Field System (or MFFS) is a mod that adds force fields, high tech machinery and defensive measures to Minecraft.
+MFFS v3.0 is a complete ground-up rewrite inspired by MFFS v2.0 by ThunderDark.

+Copyright (c) Calclavia

 ### Note on Transfer
 This repository contains version 3 of Modular Force Field System which is completely rewritten from the ground up by Calclavia.